Hierarchical Federated Learning with Multi-Timescale Gradient Correction: Introduction

 \textbf{Hierarchical FL.} The authors of \cite{castiglia2020multi,liu2020client,hosseinalipour2022multi,wang2021resource,yang2021h,wang2022demystifying} explored a new FL branch, HFL, tailored for hierarchical systems consisting of a central server, group aggregators, and clients.
 To tackle the issue of limited communication resources, the authors of \cite{castiglia2020multi} developed a FedAvg-like algorithm called hierarchical FedAvg tailored to HFL, and analyzed its convergence behavior.
 However, their algorithm is built upon an assumption of i.i.d. data.
 Another work \cite{wang2022demystifying} investigated the convergence behavior of hierarchical FedAvg under the non-i.i.d. setup.
 However, the convergence bound becomes worse as the extent of data heterogeneity increases, making the algorithm vulnerable to non-i.i.d. data characteristics.
 In \cite{malinovsky2022variance}, ProxSkip-HUB is introduced, but requires clients to compute full batch gradients and upload them to group aggregators after every iteration, which is impractical especially when training large-scale models.
 Overall, there is still a lack of an algorithm that fully addresses the unique challenge of HFL, i.e., the multi-timescale model drift problem, with theoretical guarantees.
 We fill this gap by introducing multi-timescale gradient correction and providing theoretical insights.

 \textbf{Gradient tracking/correction.} Both gradient tracking and gradient correction aim to fix the local updating directions of clients to mitigate the impact of model drift caused by data heterogeneity.
-Under the conventional star-topology communication network, SCAFFOLD \cite{karimireddy2020scaffold} and ProxSkip \cite{mishchenko2022proxskip} successfully tackle the data heterogeneity issue by correcting the gradient directions of clients.
-In \cite{liu2024decentralized,alghunaim2024local}, the authors demonstrate the effectiveness of gradient tracking in fully decentralized FL, where clients conduct model aggregations through local client-to-client communications.
-In \cite{chen2023taming}, gradient tracking is further studied in a semi-decentralized FL setup.
-However, these works assume model transmissions occur at every timestep, which is only feasible when the system enables low-cost inter-client exchanges.
+The gradient tracking concept was originally proposed and analyzed in \cite{di2016next} and then extended to consider various factors like time-vary graphs and asynchronous updates \cite{nedic2017achieving,scutari2019distributed,tian2020achieving,xu2021distributed}.
+Subsequently, SCAFFOLD \cite{karimireddy2020scaffold} applied gradient tracking in FL to mitigate the impact of data heterogeneity across clients, ensuring convergence and stability in non-i.i.d. settings.
+More recently, in \cite{liu2024decentralized,alghunaim2024local}, the authors demonstrate the effectiveness of gradient tracking in fully decentralized FL, where clients conduct model aggregations through local client-to-client communications.
+In \cite{chen2023taming,wang2024communication}, gradient tracking is further studied in a semi-decentralized FL setup.
 Compared to all prior research, our work is the earliest attempt to design an algorithm specifically tailored to multi-timescale model drift in HFL and its training process with periodic local/global aggregations.
 This presents new challenges in our algorithm design and convergence analysis due to the coupling of our correction terms through their updates at different timescales.
 In Section \ref{sec:experiments}, we empirically validate the effectiveness of our approach over the prior gradient correction method.